A 'travel system' is essentially a pushchair that can be used with a baby car seat. Some travel systems can take a carrycot as well.

 Travel systems can come equipped with quite a wide range of accessories.
 Here's a few that you'll really need:

-Measure the size of your boot carefully and check against the folded size of the travel system in our reviews to make sure it’s going to fit.
+Measure the size of your boot carefully and check against the folded size of the travel system in the 'Tech Specs' of our reviews to make sure it’s going to fit.

-Child car seats range in weight from just a few kg into double figures, so make sure you’re able to move it without causing yourself pain.
+Baby car seats range in weight from just a few kilograms up, so make sure you’re able to move it without it feeling too heavy or cumbersome.

-Car seats attach to a car in a number of different ways – either by using the car’s seatbelt or using a base.
+Car seats attach into a car either by using the car’s seatbelt or using an isofix base.

 Isofix, which typically costs more, fixes the seat in the car without using the belts.
 We always recommend you get your car seat professionally fitted and then practise over and over to make sure you can do it yourself.